mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-### Begins With&#x20;
+### Begins With Mystical Pattern

-Select elements that have that attribute which start with that value
+Target elements that have that mystical attribute which start with that enchanted value

 ```css
 [a^= "1"] {